CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 You should see the *pgclusters* CRD among the listed CRD resource types.

+See the Security documentation for a description of the various RBAC resources created and used by the Operator.

-## Deploy the Operator
+## Manual Installation - Deploy the Operator
 At this point, you as a normal Kubernetes user should be able to deploy the Operator.
 To do this, run the following Makefile target:

     make deployoperator

 This will cause any existing Operator to be removed first, then the configuration to be bundled into a ConfigMap, then the Operator Deployment to be created.

-This will create a postgres-operator Deployment along with a crunchy-scheduler Deployment, and a postgres-operator Service.
-So, Operator administrators needing to make changes to the Operator configuration would run this make target to pick up any changes to pgo.yaml or the Operator templates.
+This will create a postgres-operator Deployment and a postgres-operator Service.Operator administrators needing to make changes to the Operator configuration would run this make target to pick up any changes to pgo.yaml, pgo users/roles,  or the Operator templates.

 ## pgo CLI Installation
 Most users will work with the Operator using the *pgo* CLI tool.
 That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).

 The *pgo* client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work with a remote Operator.

 Prior to using *pgo*, users testing the Operator on a single host can specify the *postgres-operator* URL as follows: